Free Mindfulness Meditation in Honolulu

 We have been meeting since 1998 for meditation and discussion in the Manoa area of Honolulu, Hawai’i.
 We meet weekly, on Thursdays, from 6 to 7:30 PM.

-Our sessions begin with gentle qigong for 15-20 minutes followed by quiet sitting (guided) meditation for about 30 minutes, followed by a short talk and time for Q and A. These sessions are suitable for beginners as well as for experienced meditators.
+Our sessions begin with gentle stretching 10 minutes followed by quiet sitting (guided) meditation for about 20 minutes, followed by a short talk and time for Q and A. These sessions are suitable for beginners as well as for experienced meditators.

 I teach in a completely secular manner, but draw from time to time from the classical Buddhist tradition, in which I was trained as a monk in Sri Lanka in the early 1980s.

 If you have a meditation cushion or a yoga mat, it would be wonderful if you could bring it.
 We also have some chairs available.

 We meet at our home at 3241 Alani Drive, Honolulu, Hawai’i, 96822.
 You can just type in our address into Google Maps.
 My cell is (808) 393-6342.

 In the past 15 years or so, science has come to more clearly understand the complex chemistry that occurs in our brains.
 Science has found that mindfulness meditation can benefit you psychologically, emotionally, and physically.

 So what specifically can mindfulness meditation do for you?

 It has been established through many scientific studies that mindfulness meditation can